sybrew/the-seo-framework/readme.txt

 TODO Opt-in for asynchronous SEO Bars?
 It is possible now! :)
 TODO move the class constants to interfaces?
 This will allow free access...

-TODO The dropdown menus may overflow in the gutenberg sidebar (notortiously in Focus)... fix their max-width?
+TODO The dropdown menus may overflow in the classic/block sidebar (notortiously in Focus)... fix their max-width?

 TODO re-affirm all changes.
 TODO quality-control the deprecations.
 TODO test RTL.
 TODO improve plugin-upgrade-notice (bottom of readme).

-TODO lock out redirect from WooCommerce shop page. https://wordpress.org/support/topic/tsf-prevents-redirect-to-search-result-page-on-woocommerce/#post-11652594
-TODO change all occurence of %s = here to markdown

-TODO revise how is_wc_product and is_wc_shop are implemented, and add filters instead.
-	-> route is_wc_shop to is_singular_archive?
-It's used nowhere except at a (filterable) ID function...
-	-> is_product()

 = 3.3.0 - Multiplex =